Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 To learn more about \isoaglib you can check the navigation menu for further topics or use one of the following links:
     - \ref MainFeatures
     - \ref StructuralOverview describes the structural design of \isoaglib
+    - \ref DocOverview provide an overview on pages for information on the structure of the licensed parts, the communication services or the HAL
     - \ref InfGeneralInformation, \ref InfAgentNetwork, \ref InfServiceNetwork provide some insight on the design goals of the complete system
     - \ref 3_0_VirtualTerminalIso.cpp illustrates the ease of application development in an example for virtual terminal handling
     - the <a class="el" href="examples.html"> tutorial examples page</a> provides other examples for studying purpose